yuanqing/generate-ts-docs/README.md

 ## API

-The API documentation below is generated using [the following script](/scripts/generate-ts-docs.ts):
+The API documentation below is generated using the [`scripts/generate-ts-docs.ts`](/scripts/generate-ts-docs.ts) file in this repository:

 <!-- ```ts markdown-interpolate: cat scripts/generate-ts-docs.ts -->
 ```ts